-Oiticica uses visual and sensorial methods to engage the audience in art that not only allows you to physically participate, but reflect upon intellectually–connecting people with nature through the sensorial observation of one’s environment, Oiticia use of sound and texture gives the participant a deeper understanding of the true culture in which represents Brazil a culture in which he would later predict to become a product of a fetishized interpretation of what it truly represents.
+Oiticica uses visual and sensorial methods to engage the audience in art that not only allows you to participate in a new environment but to reflect on your own response to the experience–connecting people with nature through the sensorial observation of one’s environment, Oiticia use of texture and movement gives depth to understanding the history and culture of Brazil.

-In both pieces Rijanviera and Tropicália, Oticia uses the organic form: rocks, gravel, sand and water to produce his installation as an “experimental image field” this experience gives the participant physical means to bridge connections between environment and the meditative experience in societies that are desensitized by mass production and colonialism, ultimately eliminates a greater intellectual connection required to create a new means of artistic and political language through Brazilian elements.
-(178)
+In both pieces Rijanviera and Tropicália, Oticia uses the organic form: rocks, gravel, sand, and water to produce his installation as an “experimental image field” this experience bridges connections between the environment and the meditative experience of living in the southern hemisphere.
+It juxtaposes its northern counter-part, through the exploration of perception and desensitization.

 “Bourgeois, sub intellectuals, cretins, of every kind, preaching ‘Tropicalism’ Tropicália (it’s become fashionable!) –in short, transforming into an object of consumption something which they cannot quite identify” (179)

 Oiticica reflects on the misery of misinterpretation and designs a sensory experience that invokes a cognitive reaction to the viewer’s own thoughts.

 Frank, Patrick, ed.
 Readings in Latin American Modern Art.177-179.

 New Haven and London: Yale University Press, 2004.